jessicascarborough/432-2021/labs/lab03/lab03_instructions.md

     `statin` data are removed) from these four practices.
-An appropriate response will make use of at least two different assessments of fit quality, and should include at least one graphical depiction of the fit.
+An appropriate response will make use of at least two different assessments of fit quality, and should include at least one graphical depiction of the fit for each model.
 Be sure to justify your eventual selection (between the “interaction” or “no interaction” model) with complete sentences.

 ## Question 2 (40 points, 10 points for each part)